© Anna Sirotina | dreamstime.com

 |Vermont Substandard||“Bulk maple syrup which fails to meet the requirements of any other grade.”
 Not to be sold to consumers.||Doesn't qualify for any of preceding grades.|

 Title 6 V.S.A., Chapter 32.
 Vermont Maple Products Law, and regulations approved 7 December 1989.

 Notice that, in all these standards, the grade ultimately depends on the judgment of a human taster with a memory of what flavor is “appropriate to the color”.

 “Lower” grades do not necessarily represent lower quality, but mainly a difference in color and taste.
-The light, delicate taste of Vermont Fancy would be appropriate on some very good vanilla ice cream (a maple sundae), but on a stack of pancakes I would much prefer Vermont Grade A Dark Amber, and similarly for the other grading systems.
+The light, delicate taste of Vermont Golden Color would be appropriate on some very good vanilla ice cream (a maple sundae), but on a stack of pancakes I would much prefer Vermont Dark Color, and similarly for the other grading systems.
 The difference between some of the grades is like the difference between cognac and armagnac.

 An Account of the Sugar Maple of the United States

 by Benjamin Rush, M. D.

 Professor of the Institutes of Medicine in the University of Pennsylvania